nntanh/Kubernetes_install_cluster_Vagrant/README.md

     <img src="/images/disable%20hyper%20v%20in%20windows%20features.png" width=50% height=50%>

-- Run below command in PowerShell with administrator right then turning off and unplugging the power then wait for 10s better reset your machine.
+- Run below command in PowerShell with administrator right then turn off and unplug the power then wait for 10s better reset your machine.

         bcdedit /set hypervisorlaunchtype off

 ## Getting started

 ### Provision VM in VirtualBox with Vagrant

-**Vagrant** is a tool to create infrastructure in virtual machine enviroment.
-It is IaC (Infrastructure as Code) on premise system that may help to define and manage virtual machines using code.

 <details><summary><b>Create Vagrantfile</b></summary>